Skip to content

 CLI

-npx fixyourdocs init and fixyourdocs report — no code required.
+npx @fixyourdocs/sdk init and npx @fixyourdocs/sdk report — no code required.
 CLI →

 MCP server